valerypopoff/global-dotenv/README.md

 # global-dotenv

-Global-dotenv creates the shared persistent `global.env` file that is accessible from all running apps on your machine and allows them to read variables from it and append variables to it.
-It enables the apps "know about each other" and share information between each other without building a dedicated message system.
+Global-dotenv creates the shared persistent `global.env` file that is accessible from all running apps and allows them to read variables from it and append variables to it.
+It enables apps to "know about each other" and to share information between each other without building a message system.

 ## Install

 ```bash
 npm install global-dotenv
 ```

 ## Usage